Well slap me sideways and call me Jolson. I’d plum forgotten Our Lord John Cleese‘s first appearance in “Life of Brian” was in Blackface.

 The decision, this past week, for British cinemas to give up showing “The Lady of Heaven,” an Islamic history lesson that bent over backwards to not offend, because of protests at the theaters by British Muslims…who hadn’t seen the bloody film, had a local Archbishop having a bit of a laugh at Islam’s “‘Life of Brian’ Moment.”
 And it gave me a craving to see Monty Python’s big screen masterpiece again.

 The idea that the Catholic man in the big funny hat is getting at is a valid one.
 That in a free society, examining, critiquing and even mocking of belief systems has to be fair game.
 Islam doesn’t tolerate criticism.
-And unlike Scientology, there is no call to “Lawyer Up” in the scriptures of that Middle Eastern religion.
-So, protests and the implicit threat of violence will have to do.
+And unlike Scientology, there is no call to “Lawyer Up” in the scriptures of that Middle Eastern/Global religion.
+So protests and the implicit threat of violence will have to do.

 I don’t remember much in the way of protest in the U.S. when the film came out, unlike the picketing that greeted Martin Scorsese’s “The Last Temptation of Christ,” some years later anyway.